Services for Students

 Phone Number: (909) 384-4433

-The STAR (Success Through Achievement and Retention) program is a federal Student Support Services TRIO program designed to increase the graduation and transfer rate of students who qualify (based on academic need, citizenship status, first-generation college student status, and/or physical or learning disability).
-The purpose of STAR is to provide a counseling and learning support community that will empower students to complete their educational degree and/or certificate requirements and obtain an AA, AS, Certificate and/ or transfer.
-Participants receive academic and personal counseling, academic workshops, transfer advising, tutoring, financial aid counseling, field trips to four-year universities and an opportunity to attend cultural enrichment activities.
+The STAR (Success Through Achievement and Retention) Program is a federal Student Support Services TRIO program designed to increase the graduation and transfer rate of students who qualify (based on academic need, U.S. citizenship or legal residency status, first-generation college student status, and/or physical or learning disability).
+The purpose of STAR is to provide a counseling, learning, and overall support community that will empower students to complete their educational degree and/or certificate requirements and obtain an A.A., A.S., or Certificate and/or transfer to a four-year university.
+Participants receive academic and personal counseling, academic workshops, transfer advising, tutoring, financial aid counseling, field trips to four-year universities, computer lab and limited free printing, and an opportunity to attend cultural enrichment activities.

 Student Health Services